Vuelve a la Vida (Seafood Cocktail "Back to Life")

 History & Origin

 Vuelve a la Vida is one of Mexico's most famous and popular seafood cocktails, originating from the port of Veracruz.
 Its name is no coincidence: according to popular tradition, this dish has revitalising powers thanks to the combination of fresh seafood, citrus and spice, being the perfect remedy for a hangover after a night of jarocho partying.
 On the Veracruz malecón, seafood stalls serve Vuelve a la Vida in large glasses or goblets, mixing cooked shrimp, squid, fresh oysters, shredded crab and sometimes scallops.
 The sauce combines ketchup, hot sauce, lime juice, Worcestershire sauce and a touch of habanero salsa.
-The result is an explosion of flavours between sweet, sour, spicy and marine.
+The result is an explosion of flavors between sweet, sour, spicy and marine.

 Estimated cost